Be a part of something truly innovative and spectacular.

 Be Haas Hall Academy!

-Applications are being accepted for faculty members at our new Springdale and Rogers campuses.
+Haas Hall Academy is seeking faculty and staff at each of our campuses in Northwest Arkansas.
 Haas Hall Academy provides an exceptional, highly competitive compensation package as well as an excellent benefits package.
 All applications must include a cover letter and résumé or curriculum vitae.
+Deadline to apply is midnight Friday, March 2, 2018.

 Haas Hall Academy serves the educational needs of Northwest Arkansas scholars from a four-county area, representing a wide range of socio-economic and ethnic backgrounds.
 Although Arkansas’s economy is largely driven by agriculture, the Northwest Arkansas region is the headquarters of Tyson Foods (one of the largest meat-producing companies in the world), J.B.
 Hunt (one of the country’s largest transportation companies), and Walmart (a global leader in retail).
 The local corporate offices of over 1,200 Walmart vendors bring highly educated employees of companies like Coca-Cola, Dell, General Mills, Kellogg’s, Pfizer, PepsiCo, and Procter & Gamble to the area.

-The 2012 US Census estimates the population of the Fayetteville-Springdale-Rogers Metropolitan Area to be over 480,000, and the current growth rate ranges from 2-4% per year.
+The 2012 US Census estimates the population of the Fayetteville-Springdale-Rogers Metropolitan Area to be over 480,000, and the current growth rate ranges from 2percent to 4 percent per year.

 As a microcosm of a university, Haas Hall Academy’s academic schedule is based on a semester block system mirroring the higher educational experience.
 All scholars are required to attend four 90 minute blocks per day, five days a week.
 Enrolling in four credits in the fall and four in the spring, scholars complete an entire calendar year of each course in only one semester.
 Classes at Haas Hall Academy are mixed age, and scholars are placed into classes based on their achievement rather than their grade level.
 A minimum of 22 credits are required to graduate in Arkansas, but most Haas Hall Scholars will graduate with over 32 credits.